-Bones (2005 – 2017)
+Bones, Fox (2005 – 2017)

 The show’s inspiration was from Kathy Reichs’ fictional crime novels as well as her personal experiences as a forensic anthropologist – thus she was a producer on Bones as well.
 At least we know that with her on board, the science and procedures on the show were accurate!